sajalseth17/sajalseth17/README.md

 To change this for a Machine Learning (ML) role, I will focus the content on data, algorithms, ML tools, and specific ML project experience, per your saved preference, I will split the content based on line breaks (\n*) before finalizing the design.

-Here is the revised draft:

-🧠 About Me: Sajal Seth
 Hi, I'm Sajal Seth!
 I'm a passionate Machine Learning Developer skilled in Python, statistical modeling, and deep learning frameworks, thriving on turning raw data into predictive insights.

 🔭 I’m currently working on: Developing a time-series forecasting model using recurrent neural networks (RNNs) to improve supply chain predictions.